cliffxuan/minikin/README.md

 Because the state is not shared and the shortening process is determnistic, it can be easily scaled up. several instruments can be used independantly or collectively.

-### spend more on better hardware
+### get better hardware

-During the simple benchmark, CPU is already throttled.
-Increasing the CPU should have an immediate impact.
+Increasing the number of CPU should have an immediate impact.
 With more data, bigger RAM and hard drive will also boost the performance.

 ### traffic routing